 Identifying problematic expressions in your documents

 ClaimMaster can check your document for various stylistic issues and "patent profanities", such as the presence of terms like "invention" that may be used to limit the scope of your claims during litigation.
 The rules/word lists are customizable, so that you can enforce your own drafting guidelines.

 To check your document for stylistic errors, perform the following steps:

-- In Word 2007 or later - from the ClaimMaster Ribbon, click on the Proofreading Tools menu, then select Check Document Text for Stylistic Errors:
+- In Word 2007 or later - from the ClaimMaster Ribbon, click on the Individual Tools menu, then select Check Document Text for Stylistic Errors:

 - In Word 2003 or earlier - from the ClaimMaster toolbar, click on the Individual Proofreading Tools menu, then select Check Document Text for Stylistic Errors:

 Once you select the feature above, the error browser will come up.
 It will be "docked" to the right side of your Word document when it launches, unless automatic docking of dialogs is disabled in ClaimMaster's Preferences.
 The following operations are available in the error browser dialog: